-- 128 Designating its representatives on the jury of the architectural competition for the design of the new Museum building. - Engaging the selected architectural firm and other design and engineering consultants to design and develop plans and specifications for a museum of major architectural significance. - Retaining the construction management team, contractors, and all necessary or appropriate consultants for the construction of the Museum. - Ensuring site infrastructure development and construction of the Museum within the design parameters, schedule, budget, and standards agreed upon by the City and the Guggenheim. - Providing all necessary and appropriate insurance. • Regularly consulting with the Guggenheim throughout - design, development and construction.
+- Designating its representatives on the jury of the architectural competition for the design of the new Museum building. - Engaging the selected architectural firm and other design and engineering consultants to design and develop plans and specifications for a museum of major architectural significance. - Retaining the construction management team, contractors, and all necessary or appropriate consultants • Proposing an organizational structure for the staffing for the construction of the Museum. - Ensuring site infrastructure development and construction of the Museum within the design parameters, schedule, budget, and standards agreed upon by the City and the Guggenheim. - Providing all necessary and appropriate insurance. - Regularly consulting with the Guggenheim throughout design, development and construction.